 \paragraph{Why agents cut corners.} The conceptual challenge in designing contracts lies in that agents cannot reliably report \emph{what} they did.
-For example, consider a principal that, after delegation, received a classifier attaining 0.74 (validation) accuracy.
+For example, consider a principal who, after delegation, received a classifier attaining 0.74 (validation) accuracy.
 Should she be happy?
-The crux is that there are two ways that this could have happened: (i) the agent invested high effort in learning (large $n$), but (by chance) received an uninformative $S$, and as a result, delivered a low-quality $h$; and (ii) the agent invested low effort (small $n$).
-Because the agent's actions are private, and because outcomes are stochastic, the principal can never know for certain which is the true underlying cause.
-In other words, a `lazy' (or rather rational) agent can hide behind the uncertainty that is inherent in learning outcomes.\footnote{The agent can also hide in the uncertainty due to $V$, particularly when $m$ is small; see experiment in Sec.~\ref{sec:exp-partial_info}.}\looseness=-1
+The crux is that there are two ways that this could have happened: (i) the agent invested high effort in learning (large $n$), but received an uninformative $S$ by chance, and delivered a low-quality $h$ as a result; and (ii) the agent invested low effort (small $n$).
+Since the agent's actions are private, and because outcomes are stochastic, the principal can never know for certain which is the true underlying cause.
+In other words, a `lazy' (or rather strategic) agent can hide behind the uncertainty that is inherent in learning outcomes.\footnote{The agent can also hide in the uncertainty due to $V$, particularly when $m$ is small; see experiment in Sec.~\ref{sec:exp-partial_info}.}\looseness=-1

-\paragraph{Contract examples.} To overcome this informational gap, the principal can devise a contract to align incentives and encourage the agent to prefer certain actions over others.
+\paragraph{Contract types.} To overcome this informational gap, the principal must devise a contract to align incentives and encourage the agent to prefer certain actions over others.
 But not all contracts are equally effective.
 Fig.~\ref{fig:contract_types_schematic_comparison} illustrates for a budget $B$ three contract types and their economic implications:\looseness=-1 \begin{itemize}[leftmargin=1em, topsep=0em, parsep=0em] \item \textbf{Constant contract} ($t(j)={B}$): The agent is paid ${B}$ regardless of the outcome.
 His best-response in this case is to choose the least-costly action---to the detriment of the principal.

 \item \textbf{Linear contract} ($t(j) = {B} j/m$): The agent is paid a fraction of ${B}$, linear in the resulting accuracy.
-Linear contracts are a popular and extensively-studied class of contracts \cite[e.g.,][]{MilgromH87}.
+Linear contracts are a popular and extensively-studied class of contracts \cite[e.g.,][]{MilgromH87,carroll2015robustness}.
 Nonetheless, and though seemingly sensible, linear contracts turn out to be sub-optimal for our setting.